Jay Wright (basketball): Three NIT appearances (2001–2004)

 After receiving overtures from Tennessee and Rutgers for their head coaching roles, Wright instead chose to return to Villanova, becoming the eighth coach in the 81-year history of the program.
 Wright inherited a mediocre team from previous coach Steve Lappas, and in Wright's first season, they made the NIT.
 In 2002, Wright was able to secure one of the top-rated recruiting classes in the country, led by McDonald's All-American center Jason Fraser.
 However, the Wildcats had a mediocre 2002–03 season, which was marred by a phone card abuse scandal that eventually resulted in suspensions to over half the roster.
 The Wildcats again made the NIT but did not advance far.
 The 2003–04 season saw more playing time for the talented young players from the previous recruiting class, but it also resulted in a mediocre season and another NIT appearance.
 Villanova advanced as far as the quarterfinals in the NIT, doing so in 2002 and 2004.
+Wright's NIT appearances in his first three years were considered by most fans to be failures and he entered his fourth year considered to be on the hottest seat in the Big East.